-

 That, he explained, was just nature of the practice of law was.
 It doesn’t matter how good a lawyer you are, what you say or do, the client satisfaction curve will always run its course.
 Your client will gripe just as often when you win a case as when you lose one.
 The simple fact is it’s part of being a lawyer.
 Telling Logan the story about the client satisfaction curve helped him accept he’d done a good job for his client and shouldn’t let his client’s sudden dissatisfaction shake his confidence in his abilities as a lawyer.

-• IF ONLY HE’D DIED IN YOUR APARTMENT…
+IF ONLY HE’D DIED IN YOUR APARTMENT…

 There is no law that says if a burglar or rapist you shoot doesn’t die on your property, then you’re guilty of murder.
 The police who think so are not willing to take responsibility for possibly making a wrong decision.
-It’s not like they can’t charge someone later if more evidence comes to light.
+It’s not like they can’t come back charge someone with murder later if more evidence comes to light.
 It’s a lazy lock-em all up and let the Court sort it out mentality.

 Charleston, South Carolina used to be a home port for nuclear submarines.
 Submariners are a breed apart having to be crazy enough to live in cramped quarters for long periods of time without going crazy.
 Petty Officers are the naval equivalents of a Sergeants in the Army and it is their job to take care of the sailors who serve under them.
 A good Petty Officer seeks out good lawyers he can refer his crew to when legal problems threaten a sailor’s readiness for deployment.
 I once represented a submariner charged in municipal court for a drunk and disorderly and got his case first diverted, then dismissed.
 His Petty Officer’s took notice of my good work and soon became a regular source of referrals.
 Mostly minor stuff, car wrecks, landlord disputes, and traffic tickets but then, one day, to my surprise, he referred a murder case to me.